-Tours that Include Explore Oslo's hidden gems with a local expert
+Intineraries with Explore Oslo's hidden gems with a local expert

 Starting and ending in Oslo, this wide loop covers a staggering variety of landscapes where'll you drive through three of Norway's official scenic routes.
 First, make your way to a former Olympic village and two national parks loaded with wildlife, then head west for hiking and boating in the fjords.
 Stay two nights in the art nouveau city of Ålesund before you swing back around towards Jotunheimen National Park.
 Finish in the alpine village of Lom with one of the best restaurants and bakeries in Norway.

 This relaxing weeklong journey starts in the capital city of Oslo before heading west, via the steepest train in Norway (Flåm Railway).
 From here, embrace the slow-paced local culture of Aurland while staying two nights at a secluded and upscale lodge that serves organic cuisine.
 Take part in some light hiking and paddling and then cruise the Sognefjord by ferry, finishing the adventure in scenic Bergen — Norway's UNESCO-listed second largest city surrounded by seven mountains.